Last Updated on: 2nd September 2023, 06:58 pm

 |Dietary Fiber||0.6 g|

-Despite its sweet taste, watermelon is low in fat and surprisingly low in sugar.
-The sugar provides a natural sweetness that plays a significant part in the appeal of watermelon to hermit crabs.
+Despite its sweet taste, watermelon is surprisingly low in sugar.
+The natural sugars provide a sweetness that plays a significant part in the appeal of watermelon to hermit crabs.

 Advantages of Watermelon

 The main benefit of watermelon to hermit crabs is its water content.
 The flesh of watermelon comprises 92% water, so hermit crabs will be rehydrated while enjoying a sweet-tasting snack.

 While the sugar content is moderate, appropriate amounts promote the development of chitin.
 As per Advances in Carbohydrate Chemistry, chitin and calcium are needed for a strong exoskeleton.

 Disadvantages of Watermelon

 While the sugar in watermelon is fructose, it can attract insects, notably flies.
-Be wary of pests making their way into a hermit crab tank and disrupting the natural ecosystem.
+Be wary of pests entering a hermit crab tank and disrupting the natural ecosystem.

 The other concern surrounding watermelon is its lifespan.
 Watermelon starts to spoil within 2 hours when left out at room temperature, and it’ll turn even faster in a warm hermit crab tank.